sefranjo/vmware-pcli-list-protected-vms/README.md

 # List VMs protected By SRM and their Protecction Groups

-This simple scripts are to list all vms protected by SRM.
+This simple scripts are for list all vms protected by SRM.
 It has only one `parameter` and is the vcenter server.
 There are two files, one to list them (`List-SRM-protected-Vms.ps1`) and another to generate a csv (`CSV-SRM-protected-Vms.ps1`)

 ### Example of usage: